undeprecated/wayback-restore-js/README.md

   });
 ```

+More examples are in the example.js file of this repository.

 ## TODO

 - Improve documentation
 - Improve this modules API
 - Create a CLI.
 Maybe as a separate module?

 ## Need a GUI Application?